guns/vim-sexp/README.markdown

 ## Mappings

 All default mappings can be changed via the `g:sexp_mappings` variable.
-Every mapping is bound to a `<Plug>` mapping, which may be used for any purpose.
+Every mapping is available as a `<Plug>` mapping, which may be used for any purpose.

+Users who desire more explicit, opt-in configuration should refer to `:help sexp-explicit-mappings`.

 Comprehensive documentation is available at `:help vim-sexp`.
 The following is a brief summary.